-Under the bill, only a relative who was a licensed foster parent caring for a child who was eligible to receive Title IV-E-funded foster care payments for six consecutive months would be eligible for Federal funding under Title IV-E for quardianship assistance.
-A child not eligible for Title IV-E funding who was placed with a relative, or a child who met the bill's eligibility criteria (described above) placed with an unrelated guardian, eligible for State-funded would be quardianship assistance.

-(Under the Act, "Title IV-E" of the Social Security Act refers to the Federal assistance provided through the U.S. Department of Health and Human Services to reimburse states for foster care and adoption assistance payments.
-The bill would add a reference to guardianship assistance payments.)

-If a child were eligible for Title IV-E-funded guardianship assistance under the bill but had a sibling who was not eligible, then the child and any of the child's siblings could be placed in the same relative guardianship arrangement, if the DHS and the relative agreed on the appropriateness of the arrangement for the sibling.
-Title IV-E-funded relative guardianship assistance could be paid on behalf of each sibling placed under that provision.
+Under the bill, only a relative who was a licensed foster parent caring for a child who was eligible to receive Title IV-E-funded foster care payments for six consecutive months would be eligible for federal funding under Title IV-E for guardianship assistance.
+A child who was not eligible for Title IV-E funding who was placed with a licensed foster parent, related or unrelated, and who met the bill's eligibility criteria described above, could be eligible for state-funded guardianship assistance.
+If a child were eligible for Title IV-E-funded guardianship assistance under the bill but had a sibling who was not eligible, then the child and any of the child's siblings could be placed in the same relative guardianship arrangement if the DHS and the relative agreed on the appropriateness of the arrangement for the sibling.
+Title IV-E funded relative guardianship assistance could be paid on behalf of each sibling placed under that provision.
+Under the Subsidized Guardianship Assistance Act, "Title IV-E" of the Social Security Act refers to the federal assistance provided through the U.S. Department of Health and Human Services to reimburse states for foster care and adoption assistance payments.
+The bill would add a reference to guardianship assistance payments.